aiis/BannerlordHardmode/README.md

 * Increased threshold of troop desertion (25 instead of 10)
 * Reworked tax system (overall effect is town income is better than castle income which is better than village income)
 * Workshop income decreased (0.6x)
-* Larger bandit parties
+* Larger bandit parties and harder compositions

-### New mechanics
-* Halved food consumption for player's party when in a village, castle or town
-* Halved party wages while waiting in a town
-* Player loses renown and influence when troops desert
-* Player loses renown and influence when captured